revs87/snoozeloo-and/README.md

 ## 🧾 License

-Check LICENSE.md from the project.
+Check LICENSE from the project.

 ## 🤝 Contributing